rgreenblatt/simulation/README.md

 ## Examples

 Videos can be found in the `outputs/` directory.
 Some of the command line arguments are specifically for producing videos at 30 fps.
+All of these videos demo sphere intersection and there is a video to show what the simulation looks like without friction.
+There is also a video showing that rk4 improves accuracy by comparing to midpoint.
 Here are the commands used to produce all of the videos and explanations of what they show:

 ```